Roque Mesa: Swansea City

 On 6 July 2017, Mesa signed a four-year deal with Premier League team Swansea City for a fee of £11 million.
 His first game took place on 19 August, when he featured 67 minutes in a 4–0 home loss against Manchester United.

 Sevilla

 On 30 January 2018, Mesa joined Sevilla on loan for the remainder of the campaign, in a deal that included a buyout clause.
 In June, the move was made permanent for three years, and he scored two goals in 31 matches during the season as the club finished in sixth place.

-On 13 August 2019, Mesa was loaned to CD Leganés also of the Spanish top division.
+On 13 August 2019, Mesa was loaned to Leganés also of the Spanish top division.
 On 5 October of the following year, he terminated his contract with the Andalusians.

 Valladolid

 Hours after leaving Sevilla, Mesa agreed to a three-year contract at Real Valladolid.
+He suffered top-flight relegation in his first season, contributing three goals from 39 appearances in the following in an immediate promotion.

+Later career

+Mesa signed a one-year deal with second-tier Sporting de Gijón on 5 September 2023, as a free agent.
+In February 2025, he moved to the Malaysia Super League with Johor Darul Ta'zim.